Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] Instance attributes can be changed, but class attributes cannot be changed
 - [x] Class attributes are shared by all instances of the class.
 Instance attributes may be unique to just that instance
 - [ ] There is no difference between class attributes and instance attributes
-- [ ] Class attributes belong just to the class, not to instance of that class.
+- [ ] Class attributes belong just to the class, not to the instance of that class.
 Instance attributes are shared among all instances of a class

 #### Q71.
-What is the correct syntax of creating an instance method?
+What is the correct syntax for creating an instance method?

 - [ ] :